alorenz465446/VBA_stock_analysis/README.md

 ### General Pros and Cons
 * You are able to make a more efficient piece of work.

-* But, you can also create new problems in already working code
+* Creating new problems in already working code can happen

 ### VBA Script Related Pros and Cons

 * The code can be a lot smoother to read.

 * Refactoring the code can be very time consuming.

-[Code Refactoring: Concept and Analysis]